 Why Was Basic Economy Introduced?

-Airlines such as Delta used to include checked bags in their traditional fares.
+Some airlines, including Delta, used to include checked bags in their traditional fares.
 There was no restriction on seating assignments and anyone could upgrade if they had the means.
 As time passed, travelers realized they did not want to pay for services that they did not utilize, and fare segmentation was born.

 Low-cost carriers worldwide began to break apart fares and charge a base rate with additional rates for things such as checked bags, seat assignments, upgrades, and even food.